kokishu/Getting-and-Clearning-Data-Course-final-project/codebook.md

 1.subject
   - Subjects that perform a set of activities
-2. label
+2.label
--label of activities performed by the test and train subjects
+  - label of activities performed by the test and train subjects
 3. tbodyaccmeanx
--Average value for the measurements of the Mean of the Body Linear Jerk in the X direction in the Time domain for a given Subject doing a specific Activity
+  - Average value for the measurements of the Mean of the Body Linear Jerk in the X direction in the Time domain for a given Subject doing a specific Activity
 4. tbodyaccmeany
 -Average value for the measurements of the Mean of the Body Linear Jerk in the Y direction in the Time domain for a given Subject doing a specific Activity
 5. tbodyaccmeanz